Job Scheduling

 Priority scheduling associates a priority (an integer) to each process.
 The one with the highest priority gets executed first.
 Usually, the smallest integer is assigned to a job with the highest priority.
 If there are two jobs with similar priority, the algorithm uses FCFS to determine which would move into processing.

-Below is an advantage and disadvantage of priority scheduling.
+Advantage and disadvantage of priority scheduling:

 • Advantage: Priority jobs have a good response time.